 - GTA V

-Red Dead Redemption is an obvious choice for anyone looking for a video game like RDR 2.
-This entry is only available for Xbox One, Xbox 360 and PS3.
+Red Dead Redemption is an obvious choice for anyone looking for a video game similar to RDR 2.
+This entry is only available for Xbox One, Xbox 360, and PS3.
 Despite countless requests and petitions to this date, this western-themed shooter never made its way to PC.
-Even when it makes most business sense to port it (look at how well GTA 5 has done on PC), it’s not going to happen.
-They’re already making a boatload of money with GTA 5 and now Red Dead Redemption 2.
+Even when it makes most sense business-wise to port it (look at how well GTA 5 has done on PC), it’s not going to happen.
+They’re already making a boatload of money with GTA 5, and now Red Dead Redemption 2.

 If you have an Xbox One, you’re in luck.
 The game looks and plays better on it.

 The map is gigantic!
-Riding on the back of our horse for miles will give you the Western feeling you have been craving for.
+Riding on the back of our horse for miles will give you the Western-style game you have been craving.
 There is, however, a downside to it.
 More often than not, you’ll be riding for a good stretch of time without coming across anything interesting.
-Unlike the recent times where the trend is to cram the map with an overwhelming number of things to do, Red Dead Redemption believes in quality over quantity.
-Whatever you come across in this game will be worth your time.
+Unlike recent times where the trend is to cram the map with an overwhelming number of things to do, Red Dead Redemption believes in quality over quantity.
+Whatever you (eventually) come across in this game will be worth your time.

 Even when you don’t take its breathtaking gunplay and a huge world into consideration, it’s worth buying just to experience the outlandish yet believable stories.
-Rockstar knows how to create an authentic story from scratch and get you hooked like a crack addict.
+Rockstar knows how to create an authentic story from scratch and get you hooked.

 Sneak up on your enemies or go all guns blazing.
 You will have a couple of options at your disposal to take care of the situation.
 Experiment with various combinations to see which playstyle suits you the best.

 Gun might feel like an outdated game by today’s standards, but it’s still one of the most underrated games of the PS2 era.
-People talk about God Of War and Shadow of Colossus, but nobody knows about this game.
+People talk about God of War and Shadow of the Colossus, but nobody knows about this game.

 Bear with the outdated graphics.
-There is more to a game than that.
+There is more to it than that.

-Developed and published by Techland, Call of Juarez: Gunslinger is the fourth game in the series.
+Developed and published by Techland, Call of Juarez: Gunslinger is the fourth game in the Call of Juarez series.
 You can buy this arcade-style shooter cheap on Steam.
 Don’t mistake its cheap price for a lackluster game.
 It’s a complete shooter that deserves more respect and recognition than it gets.

 While it borrows some ideas from games like Red Dead Redemption, it introduces a lot of new mechanics of its own.